TomMiksa/rda-members/README.md

 This repository provides scripts to parse the official website of the RDA to get:
 - a list of WGs, IGs and coordination groups
 - a list of users belonging to each group
+- *new* distance between working groups that is quantified by counting common group members.
+See <b>wg-distance</b> folder.

 This data can be later used to analyse the structure of the RDA, e.g. to find out connections between groups.